Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Related Work

+Without using \substructures, a relaxed skip list based priority queue is proposed, where the delete operations are randomly distributed (sprayed) to different points within a skip list \cite{alistarh2015spraylist}.
+The delete operations avoid the sequential bottleneck at the head by randomly walking the list and returning any element among the first $O(plog^3p)$, where $p$ is the number of threads.
+The technique reduces contention that can arise from concurrent delete operations trying to access and return the same element at the head.
+The technique provides a probabilistic \relaxation bound that is proportional to the number of \processors.
+This implies, that trying to increase throughput through increasing number of \processors reduces the quality of the data.

-Weak internal ordering has been proposed and used to implement a timestamped stack (\tsstack) \cite{Dodds:2015:SCT:2775051.2676963}, where \pusho timestamps each pushed item to mark the item's precedence order.
-Each \processor has its local buffer on which it performs \pusho operations.
+Apart from semantic \relaxation, other design strategies such as internal weak ordering \cite{Dodds:2015:SCT:2775051.2676963}, and local linearizability \cite{DBLP:conf/concur/HaasHHKLPSSV16} have been proposed to extend semantics for improving scalability.
+Weak internal ordering has been proposed and used to implement a timestamped stack (\tsstack) \cite{Dodds:2015:SCT:2775051.2676963}, where \pusho timestamps each pushed item.
+Each \processor has its local buffer onto which it performs \pusho operations.
 However, \popo operations pay the cost of searching for the latest item.
 In the worst case, \popo operations might contend on the same latest item if there are no concurrent \pusho operations.
-This leads to search retries, especially for workloads with higher \popo rates than \pusho ones.
+This leads to search retries, especially for workloads with higher \popo rates (bursts) than \pusho ones.

-Local linearizability has also been proposed for concurrent data structures such as; FIFO queues and Stacks \cite{DBLP:conf/concur/HaasHHKLPSSV16}.
-The technique relies on multiple instances of a given data structure.
+Local linearizability has also been proposed for designing efficient concurrent data structures such as; FIFO queues and Stacks \cite{DBLP:conf/concur/HaasHHKLPSSV16}.
+Locally linearizable FIFO queues and Stacks proposed in \cite{DBLP:conf/concur/HaasHHKLPSSV16} relies on multiple instances of a given data structure.
 Each \processor is assigned an instance on which it locally linearizes all its operations.
 Operations: \enqop (FIFO queue) or \pusho (Stack) occur on the assigned instance for a given \processor, whereas, \deqop or \popo can occur on any of the available instances.
 With \deqop or \popo occurring more frequently, contention quickly builds as \processors try to access remote buffers.
 The \processors also lose the locality advantage while accessing remote buffers, cancelling out the caching advantage especially for single access data structures such as the Stack \cite{Hackenberg:2009:CCA:1669112.1669165,David:2013:EYA:2517349.2522714,Schweizer:2015:ECA:2923305.2923811}.